digitalyoshixi/zettelkasten/content/Programming/Yaml.md

 tags:
   - programming
 ---
-A filetype relegated for configurations
+A filetype relegated for configurations.